-I absolutely love using freeze dried fruit in baked goods because you get all that fresh, fruity flavor without the pesky added moisture from fresh produce.
+I absolutely love using freeze-dried fruit in baked goods because you get all that bright, fresh flavor without any of the pesky extra moisture you get from fresh fruit.
+It's the best way to pack a punch of real raspberry taste without messing with the texture of your cookies.

 Jump to: